A hiker admires the California fan palms along the creek in Andreas Canyon.

 Today what’s old is once again very cool thanks to a fresh generation of desert aesthetes who have passionately restored dozens of hotels and custom homes to their early glory.
 With plenty of affordable lodging, even in winter high season, Palm Springs makes an excellent escape whether you’re keen on culture, avid for outdoor fun, or just eager to trade gray, soggy days for sunshine.
 In the heart of winter, typical weather brings an inviting blue sky with daytime temperatures around 70 degrees.

-While most celebrity residents keep a low profile these days, you’re likely to spot big-name actors and directors strolling between the town’s five movie venues during the annual Palm Springs International Film Festival, held for 12 days in early January.
-The well-regarded event is a great place to see the year’s best foreign films and documentaries as well as mainstream American flicks—for a total last year of 193 movies from 68 countries.
-Buy one of the different passes offered, or get to the box office an hour before any screening for a chance to purchase last-minute rush tickets for single shows.
+While most celebrity residents keep a low profile these days, you’re likely to spot big-name actors and directors strolling between the town’s five movie venues during the annual Palm Springs International Film Festival, held for 11 days in early January.
+The well-regarded event is a great place to see the year’s best foreign films and documentaries as well as mainstream American flicks—for a total last year of 182 movies from 68 countries.
+Buy one of the different passes offered, or get to the box office an hour before any screening for a chance to purchase standby tickets for single shows.

-If pop culture—especially design and architecture from 1930 through the early 1970s—is your infatuation, plan to arrive during Palm Springs Modernism Week, February 16 through 26, 2012.
-The annual citywide celebration, now in its seventh year, draws thousands of international visitors who recognize Palm Springs as a showcase for the streamlined blend of indoors and outdoors that marks midcentury modern design.
+If pop culture—especially design and architecture from 1950 through the 1960s—is your infatuation, plan to arrive during Palm Springs Modernism Week, February 13 through 23, 2014.
+The annual citywide celebration, now in its ninth year, draws thousands of international visitors who recognize Palm Springs as a showcase for the streamlined blend of indoors and outdoors that marks midcentury modern design.
 See the piano-shaped pool in Frank Sinatra’s former residence or tour the rarely opened Albert Frey house to view the built-ins at the famed architect’s 1964 home, including steel-framed, floor-to-ceiling glass pocket doors, and even a huge hillside boulder incorporated as an interior wall.
 Home tours highlight the week, along with lectures, documentaries, a gathering of classic Airstream trailers, ’50s-themed cocktail receptions, and shows of period fashions.

-One particular place has the whole region buzzing: Sunnylands, a grand 200-acre estate in nearby Rancho Mirage, opens officially in February.
+One particular place has the whole region buzzing: Sunnylands, a grand 200-acre estate in nearby Rancho Mirage, opened in March 2012.
 The late publishing mogul, philanthropist, and diplomat Walter Annenberg and his wife, Leonore, entertained U.S. presidents and movie icons in this cheery modern house from 1966 until Walter’s death in 2002.
-Beginning in mid-February, you can walk the labyrinth in the nine-acre desert garden and tour the visitor center filled with Rodin and Giacometti sculptures, 18th-century silver-gilt basketry, and other pieces from the extensive Annenberg art collection.
-The home itself is scheduled to open for tours around March 1.
+You can walk the labyrinth in the nine-acre desert garden and tour the visitor center filled with Rodin and Giacometti sculptures, 18th-century silver-gilt basketry, and other pieces from the extensive Annenberg art collection.
+The home itself is open for tours.

 The Palm Springs Art Museum downtown has an allure all its own.
 The second Sunday of the month is free and offers art- and culture-related documentaries and feature films in the theater; entry is also free from 4 p.m. to 8 p.m. every Thursday.
 The diverse collection includes Western landscapes by William Keith, prints by Andy Warhol, and a glowing cast-glass gown by contemporary sculptor Karen LaMonte.
-December through April, the works of 19th-century luminist painter Lockwood de Forest—known for the handling of light in his superb landscapes—will grace the walls.
+From March 8 through September 7, 2014, Califorina Dreamin': Thirty Years of Collecting will grace the walls.
 After perusing the exhibits, enjoy a glass of wine and tasty light fare at the museum’s lower-level Muse Café, which opens onto a romantically lit outdoor sculpture garden.

 Or wander over just a block east to Villagefest, the Thursday evening downtown street scene on Palm Canyon Drive that’s part pop-up market, part block party.
 Don’t miss the half-dozen varieties of locally grown dates, freshly squeezed grapefruit juice, and honey from nearby farms, as well as vendors selling paella and handmade tamales.